 The production of Eurypides’ The Bacchae, to be staged at the Estates Theatre by Jan Frič, will undoubtedly present a singular interpretation of the Antique drama.
 We will present the play in a new Czech translation by Matyáš Havrda and Petr Borkovec, directly commissioned by the National Theatre in Prague.

-WARNING: We use strobe light during the performance.
+WARNING: We use smoke machine and tobacco products during the performance.

 Suitable for audience from 15 years.

 Photo and video gallery

 You Might be interested